Frequently asked questions: Driving records

 What is a driving record?

-A driving record contains a history of violations, convictions, collisions, and departmental actions incurred by a driver over a period of time.
-However, it may not include the date a driver license was originally issued.
-A copy of the record is referred to as an Abstract of Driving Record (ADR).
+It's a history of violations, convictions, collisions, and actions received by a driver over a period of time.
+The record is called an Abstract of Driving Record (ADR) or driving record.

-Type of record Who can get a copy What the record includes
+Type of driving record Who can get a copy What the record includes

 • The person named on the driving record